moderndatacompany/dataos.info/docs/resources/stacks/flare/troubleshooting/ingestion_errors.md

 **What went wrong?**

-It's the standard behaviour of Kubernetes to give 410 after some time during watch.
+It's the standard behavior of Kubernetes to give 410 after some time during watch.
 It's usually the client's responsibility to handle it.
 In the context of a watch, it will return `HTTP_GONE` when you ask to see changes for a `resourceVersion` that is too old - i.e. when it can no longer tell you what has changed since that version since too many things have changed.
 In that case, you'll need to start again and upgrade to the `latest version`

 ##  Too Many Data Columns